 - Bring any toe padding or accessories you wear in your shoes.
-If you’re a beginner we have everything you need for your toe padding.
+If you’re a beginner, then don’t worry!
+We have everything you need for your toe padding.
 You must be fit with the padding you will be using.

-As a girl progresses through Pointe work, she will wear several different kinds of shoes.
-It would be wise to keep a journal.
-I tell girls when they have a few years under their belt on Pointe and are purchasing several different pairs that it is time to keep a journal.
-You bring the journal into class (most teachers love this) and you write down several things:
+As a dancer progresses through pointe work, she will wear several different kinds of shoes.
+We recommend keeping a journal to help keep track.
+When dancers have a few years of experience en pointe and are purchasing several different pairs, there is no better time to start the journal.
+You can often bring it into class (most teachers love this) and write down several things: